-- The recipient's prioritized personal outcomes and specific strategies to achieve or maintain the desired personal outcomes, focusing first on informal natural/community supports and if needed, paid formal services; - Budget payment mechanism, as applicable; - Target/resolution dates for the achievement/maintenance of personal outcome; - Assigned responsibilities; - Identified preferred formal and informal support/service providers and the specific service arrangements; - Identified individuals who will assist the support coordinator in planning, building/implementing supports, or direct services; - Ensured flexibility of frequency, intensity, location, time and method of each service or intervention and is consistent with the POC and recipient's desired outcomes: - Change in a waiver service provider(s) can only be requested by the recipient prior to the end of a quarter or at an annual visit, unless there is "good cause."
+- The recipient's prioritized personal outcomes and specific strategies to achieve or maintain the desired personal outcomes, focusing first on informal natural/community supports and if needed, paid formal services, - Budget payment mechanism, as applicable, - Target/resolution dates for the achievement/maintenance of personal outcome, - Assigned responsibilities, - Identified preferred formal and informal support/service providers and the specific service arrangements, - Identified individuals who will assist the support coordinator in planning, building/implementing supports, or direct services, - Ensured flexibility of frequency, intensity, location, time and method of each service or intervention and is consistent with the Plan of Care and recipient's desired outcomes, - Change in a waiver service provider(s) can only be requested by the recipient prior to the end of a quarter or at an annual visit, unless there is "good cause."
 Any request for a change requires a completion of a Freedom of Choice form.
-A change in direct service providers is to be made through the support coordinator; - Change in a support coordination provider can only be requested every six months or at any time with "good cause."
+A change in direct service providers is to be made through the support coordinator, - Change in a support coordination provider can only be requested every six months or at any time with "good cause."
 Any request for a change requires a completion of a Freedom of Choice form.
-A change in support coordination providers is to be made through the Office of Aging and Adults Services (OAAS) regional office; - All participants present at the POC meeting must sign the POC; - The POC must be completed and approved as per POC instructions; and
+A change in support coordination providers is to be made through the Office of Aging and Adults Services (OAAS) regional office. - All participants present at the Plan of Care meeting must sign the Plan of Care, - The Plan of Care must be completed and approved as per Plan of Care instructions, - The recipient must be informed of his/her right to refuse a Plan of Care after carefully reviewing it.